zevero/avr_boot/README.md

   - USE_UART: For debugging 0...deactivate or divider (UBRR) for baudate see http://wormfood.net/avrbaudcalc.php
 - if using USE_LED adapt LED-pins in asmfunc.S
 - if you want to add FAT12 adapt pff/src/pffconfh.h (default ist FAT16 + FAT32)
+- if you want to support lower case filenames adapt pff/src/pffconfh.h (default is uppercase)
 - if you prefer another filename instead of FIRMWARE.BIN adapt main.c
 - make (you may need to do "sudo apt-get install avr-libc gcc-avr")
 - set fuses: avrdude -c avrispmkII -p m1284p -U hfuse:w:0xda:m